decred/decrediton/README.md

 *Note*: `yarn start` does _not_ currently correctly load the win32ipc module, so testing with yarn build/start will fail to correctly unload dcrd/dcrwallet when closing.

+When using git bash, `cmd.exe` or Powershell, you might need to install [MingW-w64](https://www.mingw-w64.org/) to get access to gcc and be able to compile libdex.
+After installing it, ensure `gcc` and `python` are accessible in console (add the appropriate binary paths to the `%PATH%` environment variable).

 ### Raspberry Pi & Other Platforms